Prunoideae/MitoFlex/README.md

 # 9 Extending the function of MitoFlex

 Although MitoFlex has already implemented a full workflow to filter, assemble and annotate the mitogenome, and all of this can be done in one-click, it also support to modify some behaviour if you want to do.
+This section is for extending MitoFlex for your own usage, though most users may not have the need to do this.

 MitoFlex is designed for extendability and readability, to make users to extend it if they find the tools used by MitoFlex are not good enough or the workflow could be even optimized.
 Extending the function should not be an hard task as MitoZ.